 A website isn’t just for finding customers across the globe—it’s an essential tool for attracting local customers too.
-Almost half (46%) of all Google searches are people looking for something right near them.
+Many Google searches are people looking for something right near them.
 That’s especially true of mobile phone users who might be looking for a store, restaurant, or other service while they’re on-the-go.
-If you don’t have a website, you’re missing out on an opportunity to catch those visitors when they’re right in your neighborhood.
+If you don’t have a mobile-friendly website, you’re missing out on an opportunity to catch those visitors when they’re right in your neighborhood.

 Does my business need a website if I’m on social media?